-Known pest status in the US and Mexico, and OIRSA member countries
+Pest status in the USA and Mexico, and OIRSA member countries

-In the United States, citrus leprosis was seen in Florida for the first time in the middle of the 19th century in sweet orange [Citrus sinensis (L.) Osbeck], where it caused significant damage especially during the first half of the 20th century.
-However, it has not been detected in Florida since about 1960 (Childers et al. 2003).
-Leprosis-like symptoms on sweet orange in Texas and Florida in the 1990's were confirmed not to be caused by CiLV (Childers et al. 2003).
+In the United States, citrus leprosis was reported from Florida for the first time in the middle of the 19th century in sweet orange [Citrus sinensis (L.) Osbeck], where it caused significant damage especially during the first half of the 20th century.
+However, it has not been detected in Florida since about 1960 (Childers et al. 2003b).
+Leprosis-like symptoms on sweet orange in Texas and Florida in the 1990's were confirmed not to be caused by CiLV (Childers et al. 2003a).
 Citrus leprosis is currently considered a disease exotic to the United States.